lcrespom/txt-shelp/README.md

         replacement
   - Filter history
     - [ ] Interactive line editor to filter
+    - [ ] Place line editor at the bottom of the menu
     - [ ] Full keyboard support in interactive line editor (left, right, home, end, delete...)
     - [ ] Gather initial buffer and used for initial filter